 • Today is the 50th anniversary of President JFK signing the Equal Pay Act.
 As we know, a wage gap endures, with women making just under 80 percent what men make for full-time work, but there has been some major progress: Education now outweighs gender as a determinant of wages.
 [NPR, New York Times]

 • Last week, a story went viral about a Texas court saying it's okay to shoot a prostitute who doesn't have sex with you.
 But RH Reality Check says that's a misreading of the verdict.
 [RH Reality Check]

 Today is Equal Pay Day, the day that the average woman in America has now made as much as the average man did in 2012.
-With women earning about 78 percent of men, our fiscal year needs an extra three months to make up the difference.
+With women earning from 50 to 80 percent of what men make (depending on race), our fiscal year needs an extra three months to make up the difference.